GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 - Run `terraform plan` and review the plan
 - Run `terraform apply`

+### Perimeter members list

+To be able to see the resources protected the the VPC Service Controls Perimeters in the Google Cloud Console you need to add your user in the variable `perimeter_additional_members` in the `terraform.tfvars` file.

+### Taxonomy used

+This example creates a hierarchical Data Catalog taxonomy to do BigQuery column-level Restrict access security.
+The taxonomy has three level: Confidential, Private, and Sensitive and access to a higher level grants also access to the lower levels

+- **3_Confidential:** Most sensitive data classification.
+Significant damage to enterprise.
+  - CREDIT_CARD_NUMBER
+  - CARD_VERIFICATION_VALUE
+  - **2_Private:** Data meant to be private.
+Likely to cause damage to enterprise.
+    - PERSON_NAME
+    - CREDIT_CARD_PIN
+    - CARD_EXPIRY_DATE
+    - **1_Sensitive:** Data not meant to be public.
+      - CREDIT_LIMIT

 ## Requirements

 These sections describe requirements for running this example.